leomarquine/php-etl/docs/Extractors/FixedWidth.md

 # Fixed Width Extractor

-The fixed width extractor can be used to get data from a text file with fields delimited by a fixed number of characters.
+Extracts data from a text file with fields delimited by a fixed number of characters.

 ## Options